 A gluten free cookie cake is pretty easy to make.
 Just like making chocolate chip cookies without all the scooping and waiting.

-How to decorate this cookie cake
+How to decorate this gluten free cookie cake

 The frosting recipe below tastes exactly like the white frosting from the Great American Cookie Company.
 It goes perfectly with a chocolate chip cookie.